buildfirst/buildfirst/README.md

 The `--recursive` flag is used to **clone submodules** as well.
 Read [a bit more about this](http://stackoverflow.com/a/4438292/389745) command, for context.

-As an alternative, you can use a little utility developed by **GitHub**, called [hub](http://hub.github.com/ "hub by GitHub"), to easily clone repositories.
-It's just easier to type by hand.
+As an alternative, we can use a little utility developed by **GitHub**, called [hub](http://hub.github.com/ "hub by GitHub"), to make cloning repositories.
+It's just easier to type by hand if you use the terminal a lot.

 ```shell
 cd /dev/repo
 hub clone --recursive bevacqua/buildfirst
 ```

+##### Install the Dependencies

+You'll need **Node.js**, refer to [this link](http://nodejs.org/download/ "Node.js Downloads") to install it.
+It comes with the `node` and `npm` command-line tools.

-Once you've got the repository, you will need to install dependencies for most of the examples using `npm install`. `node_modules` directories aren't bundled with the repository.
-To relive you of this burden, you can use the following command to install the packages in each of the samples.
+You will need to install dependencies for most of the examples using `npm install`.
+This command has to be run on each sample's directory.
+To relive you of this burden, you can use the following command to install the packages in all of them at once.
 Note that you'll need to `cd` to the root of the samples directory for this to work.

 ```shell
 cd buildfirst